By: Chris ⎜ Last updated

 What to bring

-Facilities
+Facilities and swimming

-There are no toilets at any of KOK's Oslo locations, neither are there any public toilets nearby at the Langkaia location.
+There are no toilets at any of KOK's Oslo locations, nor are there any public toilets nearby at the Langkaia location.
 Use the facilities before you arrive, and relieving yourself in the sea is normal.

 Cold-water showers are available on the deck.
 In winter, the showers might be shut if the weather is really cold, so don't count on rinsing off.